Costume & Garb

 While each faction is governed by specific guidelines to be found on their faction page, here are some general guidelines:

-- All weapon types are open to all factions.
+All role types are open to all factions.
 There are no restrictive classes such as "archer" or "paladin".

 Keep it gritty, keep it subdued, keep it mysterious.

 Why are there restrictions on faction gear and clothing?

 Our goal at Weekend Warrior is to provide an immersive and fun experience.
 Thus continuity in personal equipment is key in providing the visual backdrop of the event.
 Rules create restrictions, yes.
 But they also provide freedom and the ability to work with other people on a common basis.
 If you go to the movies, you would not expect to see 2 minutes of Lord of the Rings, 3 minutes of Peter Pan, 2 minutes of Star Wars and 5 minutes of Pirates of the Caribbean, that would be a mess.
 While those are all fun movies, seeing them all jumbled up and at once with no continuity or unifying theme would not allow you to lose yourself in the story and world of the film.
 Therefore, Weekend Warrior is working hard to deliver just one, really great story.
 If that is not what you are about, then there are plenty of other events out there!

 All weapons and shields must be made by a professional manufacturer.
 No home-made, boffer or modified (except cosmetically) weapons allowed.
 Weapons must be of the foam-latex or foam injection-molded type.

 Bows: The max allowable Draw-weight is 35# @28".
 All bows should be medieval-type or period appropreate bows.
 No modern or compound bows allows.